jdockerty/kubectl-oomd/README.md

 my-app-5bcbcdf97-mf65j     infoapp          1G          8G        2022-11-07 14:34:57 +0000 GMT
 ```

-You can specify another namespace, as you would with other `kubectl` commands.
+You can specify another namespace, as you would with other `kubectl` commands or use `--all-namespaces`/`-A` to check against them all.

 ```
 kubectl oomd -n oomkilled